caioau/caioau-personal/website/slides/StatsELD2020.md

 ### Event independence:

-Two events are independent when the occurrence of the first does not influence the second.
+Two events are independent when the occurrence of the first does not affect the probability of ocurrence of the second.

 Two events A and B are independent if: